rubarb666/Website/docs/about.md

 ## Gcd.

 [Gcd.](http://gcdtech.com/) is the originator of the framework and curator and maintainer of the projects.
-We use Rhubarb day and daily in demanding and high performance applications and we're product to use that experience in shaping the development of Rhubarb.
+We use Rhubarb day and daily in demanding and high performance applications and use that experience in shaping the development of Rhubarb.